LivePersonInc/developer-center/pages/Products/SalesForce Integration/Implementation/step2.md

 	**Note!** The Contact Field list will allow you to choose any of the Contact Lookup fields on your custom object, in case there are any.

-6. Click on ‘Configure Field Mapping, Related Lists, and Search Filters’ to configure all of settings for the Custom object (see the above “Enabled Object Settings” section for further explanation on this screen).
+6. Click on 'Configure Field Mapping, Related Lists, and Search Filters’ to configure all of settings for the Custom object (see the above “Enabled Object Settings” section for further explanation on this screen).